 Note: If you’re already married, or if your future spouse already lives in the United States, the fiancé visa isn’t available.
-Refer to our explanation of marriage-based green cards for more about that process.
+Refer to our explanation of spousal visas cards for more about that process.

 How is a Fiancé Visa Different from a Marriage Green Card?

 Fiancés of U.S. citizens have two primary options for immigrating to the USA:

 - The future spouse could come to the U.S. on a fiancé visa (the “K-1 visa”), which means that the marriage then happens in the United States.